 A number of different subscriptions support sensitivity labels and the licensing requirements for users depend on the features you use.

 To see the options for licensing your users to benefit from Microsoft 365 compliance features, see the Microsoft 365 licensing guidance for security & compliance.
-For sensitivity labels, see the Information Protection section and related PDF or Excel download.
+For sensitivity labels, see the Information Protection section and related PDF download for feature-level licensing requirements.

 Permissions required to create and manage sensitivity labels

-Members of your compliance team who will create sensitivity labels need permissions to the Microsoft 365 compliance center, or to the older Security & Compliance Center.
+Members of your compliance team who will create sensitivity labels need permissions to the Microsoft 365 compliance center.

-By default, global administrators for your tenant have access to these admin centers and can give compliance officers and other people access, without giving them all of the permissions of a tenant admin.
+By default, global administrators for your tenant have access to this admin center and can give compliance officers and other people access, without giving them all of the permissions of a tenant admin.
 For this delegated limited admin access, add users to the Compliance Data Administrator, Compliance Administrator, or Security Administrator role group.

 Alternatively to using the default roles, you can create a new role group and add either Sensitivity Label Administrator or Organization Configuration roles to this group.
 For a read-only role, use Sensitivity Label Reader.

-For instructions to add users to the default roles or create your own role groups, see Give users access to the Office 365 Security & Compliance Center.
+For instructions to add users to the default roles or create your own role groups, see Permissions in the Microsoft 365 compliance center.

 These permissions are required only to create and configure sensitivity labels and their label policies.
 They are not required to apply the labels in apps or services.
 If additional permissions are needed for specific configurations that relate to sensitivity labels, those permissions will be listed in their respective documentation instructions.